Do Unions Shape Political Ideologies at Work?: Empirical Strategy

-Model (\ref{model1}) pools all periods after treatment, which yields the maximum power when estimating average treatment effects.
+Model (\ref{model1}) pools all periods after treatment, which maximizes power when estimating average treatment effects.
 To examine how treatment effects vary by event time, we also estimate the following stacked event-study model:

 where the $\delta_s$ coefficients capture dynamic treatment effects relative to the cycle before the union election was held (the interaction with $k=-1$ is omitted).